ThomasFindlay/react-advanced-workshop-best-practices-and-patterns-for-managing-apis-slides/slides.md

 # Workshop Content ( 1 / 3 )

-- Fetching & Posting data with Axios - the simple way.
+- Fetching & Posting data with Axios - the simple way
-- API requests cancellation with Axios.
+- API requests cancellation with Axios
-- How to provide meaningful feedback to the users?
+- How to provide meaningful feedback to the users
-- Questions...
+- Questions

 ---

 # Workshop Content ( 2 / 3 )

-- What is the API Layer and what problems does it solve?
+- What is the API Layer and what problems does it solve
 - Implementing the API Layer
 - API requests cancellation with the API Layer
-- Questions...
+- Questions

 ---